justinliang1020/justin-blog/content/_index.md

 # justin liang

-**this website is intended to function as public documentation/diary for Justin Liang**
+**this website is intended to function as public documentation for Justin Liang**

 - Justin currently lives in New York City
 - Justin works as an software engineer at Atlassian